RESIST DAY #98: What You Can Do Today

 Pink Out Day for Support for Planned Parenthood. #IStandWithPP

 The archives pages include:

 It's worth remembering that during the last famine in 2011-2012, around 250,000 people died.
-Today, the Somalis are facing a much worse famine than ever.
+Today, the Somalis are facing a much worse famine than ever plus a cholera outbreak.
 It's about time to prevent these tragedies by holding the so-called leaders responsible for these man-made famines.

 In these news updates, I post all kinds of headlines and titles published on the Horn of Africa and on the Somali diaspora.
 Although Somaliland is politically distinct from neighboring countries, nevertheless there are many issues the entire Somali region as a whole shares due to ecology, culture and history.
 For example, Somaliland shares with Somalia and other neighbouring countries many challenges and issues, including recurring drought, famine, militant terrorism, internally displaced refugees, climate change, charcoal use and its export which is now banned by the UN, human trafficking 'tahriib', illegal fishing, waste dumping and piracy, remittances 'hawallas', FGM and many others.
 After the initial posting, some of these links are available in the News archives.

 Please contact CPJ, Reporters without Borders, IFEX, Article 19, Human Rights Watch and Amnesty International if you know a journalist in jail or injured.
 To benefit an informed public, in an information age, in an open economy and in a democracy, citizens should fight for both.
 In Somaliland, read more:Freedom of press in Somaliland and Hubaal and Haatuf's forced closures

 An Aggressive Free Press is the Only Check on Abuse of Power.
 Fight for Your Right to Know.
 Free Media Cannot be Silenced.
 Democracy Dies in Darkness.

 "I would rather open my mind with wonder ...than close it with belief."